jashikav/jashikav.github.io/_pages/contact.md

 ### Reach Out Today:

 Don't hesitate to reach out to us today!
 We are excited to provide you with the professional assistance you need to achieve your financial goals.
-Our team is looking forward to meeting with you and offering valuable insights and solutions for your unique needs.
+We are looking forward to meeting with you and offering valuable insights and solutions for your unique needs.

 Should you have any questions or require further information before scheduling your appointment, please don't hesitate to contact us.
 We are here to help and eager to make your experience with Vans Bookkeeping a rewarding one.